Project description

 Luise Stadler

 One of the primary defence mechanisms that gram-negative bacteria have developed against antibiotics is an asymmetric outer lipid bilayer.
 This bilayer features phospholipids in the inner leaflet and lipopolysaccharides in the outer leaflet, effectively preventing the entry of lipophilic toxic compounds.
+It is still unclear how phospholipids transverse the periplasm, however the translocation and assembly module (TAM) is proposed to be a key player in this process, among other AsmA-like proteins.In my PhD project, I aim to investigate the membrane homeostasis and fluidity in TAM deficient strains utilizing Fluorescence microscopy, Lipidomics and Solid-State NMR.

 Menu